rwinch/spring-framework-wiki/Contributor-guidelines.md

 ## Update Apache license header to modified files as necessary

 Always check the date range in the license header.
-If you've modified a file in 2012 whose header still reads
+For example, if you've modified a file in 2012 whose header still reads

      * Copyright 2002-2011 the original author or authors.